 Buttons or pebbles?

-We used buttons that I bought in bulk from Amazon.
+We bought buttons in bulk from Amazon.
 I didn’t quite realise how many I had ordered so I shared the buttons with a friend who was also keen to try it out.
 I clearly (and guiltily) haven’t gone for the most environmentally friendly option with my plastic buttons, but I remember as a child how much joy I found from rifling through my Mums button collection that I wanted to give the girls the same experience.

 Obviously, you can use anything you want.
 You don’t need to spend any money on it – just whatever you have lying around the house or garden.
 Perhaps some beads, stones, shells, marbles etc.